foreshadow/atom-python-run/README.md

 - Python 2 and 3
   - Note: If you have problems executing, you can install a global version of latest `python2.7.x` (even if you have `python3.x.x` installed).
 Please report any `python3` issues if you want to avoid installing a global `python2` version.

+# Documentation

+This project has been documented in a fair amount of detail over time.
+This documentation can be found in the [Wiki](https://github.com/foreshadow/atom-python-run/wiki).

+**Everyone** should take the time to reveiw the [Wiki README](https://github.com/foreshadow/atom-python-run/wiki/00-Readme) at the bare minimum.
+It details an overview on how to handle issues, use different versions, and includes links to primary sections of the Wiki.

+**Everyone** should also take the time to review the Wiki section [How do I use atom-python-run?](https://github.com/foreshadow/atom-python-run/wiki/12-How-Do-I-Use-atom-python-run).
+It covers everything from installation, to configuration, logging, and much more.
+You just might be surprised by what you can do with atom-python-run.

+You should have the basics after having covered both the *README* and *How Do I use atom-python-run?* sections.
+Most FAQ's can be resolved by simply reading them.
+The guides provided should allow us to help you with what ever issue you're facing.

+**NOTE**: Be sure to read the [Wiki](https://github.com/foreshadow/atom-python-run/wiki) and the [Wiki README](https://github.com/foreshadow/atom-python-run/wiki/00-Readme) before reporting an issue or making a pull request.
+A lot of time has been put in to it to help you the user (or dev) get started and on your way.

 # Issues
 - Before newing an issue, check to see if someone else is experiencing any related issues.